Sustainable Living Tasmania's Reel Change Film Festival

 6pm-8.30pm, Kingborough Community Hub, 7 Goshawk Way, Kingston

-The film follows Chief Climate Councillor Professor Tim Flannery, renowned scientist and a leading voice for climate action change, as he searches for the missing ingredient in our fight against climate change – leadership“For a long time, there has been a gap in climate leadership.
-I wanted to dig deeper; work out why we are so lacking in climate leaders, and talk about how we can tackle this challenge,” Professor Flannery said.
-“I met with some incredible minds during the making of this film: people who are out there doing incredible work.
-I hope some of the ideas explored can empower policy-makers and the broader population to instigate the changes we so desperately need.”
+instigate the changes we so desperately need.”
 In Climate Changers, Tim Flannery discusses climate leadership with prominent experts from around the globe.
 The lineup includes former U.S. Vice President Al Gore, green energy genius Dr. Saul Griffith, former Australian Prime Minister Malcolm Turnbull, human rights lawyer and activist from Fiji Kavita Naidu, West Papuan activist and human rights lawyer Frederika Korain, Indigenous climate change Ambassador for the Kingdom of Tonga Uili Lousi, and First Nations Advisor Tishiko King.
 Together, they explore different solutions and approaches to guide us through the complex climate landscape.

-Q&A facilitated by Lissa Velleneuve
+Q&A facilitated by Lissa Villeneuve, South Hobart Sustainable Community

-Wednesday October 16,2024 PLASTIC WAVE
+Wednesday October 16,2024 SMOG OF THE SEA + PLASTIC WAVE

 6pm - 8.30pm, Republic Bar, 299 Elizabeth Street, North Hobart

-A surf photographer, business owner and father of two is seeing more and more plastic wash ashore his beloved home beach.
+2. Plastic Wave - A surf photographer, business owner and father of two is seeing more and more plastic wash ashore his beloved home beach.
 In a bid to discover the route of this problem he embarks on a journey of discovery to educate himself and understand more about the problem.
 Along the way, he discovers some alarming issues.

 6pm - 8.30pm, Sustainability Learning Centre, 50 Olinda Grove, Mount Nelson

-- Set in the spectacular landscape of far north-west Tasmania, Simon Plowright will once again embed himself in the intimate daily life of a remarkable animal, the often-misunderstood Tasmanian Devil.
+1. Living with Devils - Set in the spectacular landscape of far north-west Tasmania, Simon Plowright will once again embed himself in the intimate daily life of a remarkable animal, the often-misunderstood Tasmanian Devil.
 For a year he will live with devils, revealing the epic struggle this unique marsupial is facing against both a fatal disease and the impacts of human encroachment.

 2. Road Kill Warriors - 400,000 animals are killed on Tasmanian roads every year.
 That's 45 every hour.
 Meet the women who have decided that enough is enough and are tackling this issue in unique and sometimes controversial ways.

-3. The Platypus Garden - Witness the story of Pete Walsh, a Tasmanian man who befriends a platypus he names Zoom.
+3. The Platypus Guardian - Witness the story of Pete Walsh, a Tasmanian man who befriends a platypus he names Zoom.
 With the help of experts, Pete learns more about the platypus’s secret world in a mission to protect them from the dangers of urban development.

 Q&A facilitated by film producer Lara van Raay